-Edible weeds are my favorite target for foraging.
+An edible weed is my favorite target for foraging.
 They are easy to find and are delicious in many different preparations.

-Well, you probably can’t make them the whole of your diet, but you can certainly add weeds to your diet and gain a world of flavor and taste you never knew existed.
+You probably can’t make them the whole of your diet, but you can certainly add weeds to your diet and gain a world of flavor and taste you never knew existed.

 Here’s what you need to know!